 and acceptance.

-a financial asset of one entity and a financial liability or
+financial asset of one entity and a financial liability or equity

-equity instrument of another entity.
-Financial assets other
+instrument of another entity.
+Financial assets other than

-financial assets at fair value through profit and loss
+assets at fair value through profit and loss and at amortized

-and at amortised cost.
-Financial assets that are equity
+cost.
+Financial assets that are equity instruments are

-Financial instruments are recognised on the balance sheet
+Financial instruments are recognized on the balance sheet

 when the Company becomes a party to the contractual